 Key principle #3: Establish a growth strategy

-- It's important to have a plan that informs your cash model.
-Customer acquisition costs and revenue targets cannot be dice-rolled into an Excel model, but need to be well-researched from data sourced 'ground-up.'
-Once you have a plan in place that takes into account number of paying customers forecasted, cost to acquire these customers (not only in dollars but in people's time as well), track progress against this plan and make adjustments to keep your startup on track to meet its goals.
+It's important to have a plan that informs your cash model.
+Customer acquisition costs and revenue targets cannot be dice-rolled into an Excel model, rather they need to be well-researched from data sourced from the 'ground-up.'
+Once you have a plan in place that takes into account the number of paying customers forecasted, cost to acquire these customers (not only in dollars but in people's time as well), you’ll need to track progress against this plan and make adjustments to keep your startup on track to meet its goals.

-Key principle #2: Choose a repeatable and dependable development process
+Choose a repeatable and dependable development process

-Even if you scrap together a couple college friends, it's important choose a repeatable and dependable development process.
-This will provide the highest likelihood of achieving the roadmap with minimal pains (e.g. need for micromanaging dev team, missing deadlines and shipping sub-standard product).
+Even if you scrape together a couple of college friends, it's important to choose a repeatable and dependable software development process.
+This will provide the highest likelihood of achieving the roadmap with minimal pains (e.g. need for micromanaging a development team, missing deadlines, and shipping a sub-standard product).

 Protect the continuity of the team

-Your core team should not only agree to abide by the above process in taking down the roadmap within budget, but also be a trusted partner within which the 'tribal knowledge' of your R&D arm will reside.
-This tribal knowledge should be held within cloud-based management systems, however there will undoubtedly be efficiencies for the core R&D team to remain on the product and be in place to continue to grow the team, whether additional capacity from relatively junior talent or grow the team through the onboarding of key internal hires.
+Your core team should not only agree to abide by the above processes in taking down the roadmap within budget but this team should also be a trusted partner within which the 'tribal knowledge' of where your R&D arm will reside.
+This tribal knowledge should be held within cloud-based management systems, however, there will undoubtedly be efficiencies for the core R&D team to remain on the product and be in place to continue to grow the team.
+This remains true whether you gain additional capacity from relatively junior talent or grow the team through the onboarding of key internal hires.

-Key principle #4: Monitor operational efficiency
+Monitor operational efficiency

 When determining when to hire internally for R&D, we recommend that you start as close to the product as possible.
-By this we mean senior skilled positions that work with the business case of your product.
-These hires will continue to provide increased leverage for the founding team to continue to maximize their time to the highest & best use.
-Once you have the additional key team members in place, they'll be able to continue to analyze operational efficiency benefits of bringing on additional personnel.
-These decisions should consider primarily consider the skills needed for ongoing work, as opposed to point in time skills (like database architecture) which are critical path, but not something you'd hire for the foreseeable future.
+By this, we mean senior skilled positions that work with the business case of your product.
+These hires will continue to provide increased leverage for the founding team to continue to maximize its time to the highest and best use.
+Once you have the additional key team members in place, they'll be able to continue to analyze the operational efficiency benefits of bringing on additional personnel.
+These decisions should consider the skills needed for ongoing work, as opposed to point-in-time skills (like database architecture), which are critical paths, but not something you'd hire for the foreseeable future.

-Steps a decision maker can take to find the perfect fit for their growing team”
+Steps a decision-maker can take to find the perfect fit for their growing team:

 - Assess current landscape of headcount